European Parliament. Four candidates to the roost. Three women, one favorite

 The group of Greens/EFA ecologists has decided to " Spice up » the ballot by proposing a candidate at the last moment (Carnet du 13.01.22).
 The decision was taken on Tuesday evening (January 11) in a group meeting.

 « Building a more feminist, sustainable and democratic European Parliament ".
 This is the catchphrase of the one who was chosen for this mission, Alice Bah Kuhnke.
-The Swede, vice-president of the group, is a member in particular of the LIBE commission (public freedoms) where Roberta Metsola also sits.
-His voice is said to be calm, like deceased President David Sassoli “Slips a knowledgeable source.
+The Swede, vice-president of the group, is a member in particular of the LIBE (public liberties) commission on which Roberta Metsola also sits.
+His voice is known to be calm, “ in the image of the deceased president David Sassoli “Slips a knowledgeable source.

 The nationalist right has lost its battle

-The desire to build a 'super' parliamentary group born from the break-up of the current groups (ID, ECR and non-registered) has not succeeded in seeing the light of day (Carnet du 7.12.21).
+The attempts to build a 'super' parliamentary group born from the breakup of the current groups (ID, ECR and non-registered) failed to see the light of day (Note du 7.12.21).
 The ID and ECR groups remain separate.
-Canceling any ambition for the ID group to claim representation within the presidency of Parliament by opposing the number to the rule which has prevailed until then between the three 'big', namely the exclusion of the extreme right from posts to responsibility.
-This remains one of the conditions for the alliance, recalled by Renew.
+Nullifying any ambition for the ID group to claim representation within the presidency of Parliament by opposing the number to the rule which has prevailed until now between the three 'big' ones, namely the exclusion of the extreme right from positions to responsibility.
+This indeed remains one of the conditions of the alliance, recalled by Renew.
 Because " lNationalists, who despise our common values, have no place in this system ".
 Only the conservatives (ECR) present a candidate.
 Poland's Kosma Zlotowski takes on the role.

 The third woman from the left

-The Spaniard Sira Rego is the candidate of the radical left (GUE).
-As she had done in 2019 at the start of the mandate.
+The Spaniard Sira Rego is running for the radical left (GUE).
+As she did in 2019 at the start of the mandate.
 Nomination " resolutely feminist “, puts forward the French Manon Aubry, co-president of the group, as if to confront the anti-abortion positions of Roberta Metsola.

 A very political election

-The death of the outgoing S&D president, the Italian David Maria Sassoli, has certainly stifled the contests of a bereaved and pained return to parliament.
-The election is no less political.
-The outcome will say whether the European Parliament can count on a strong political line for the end of the mandate, depending on a political agreement between the three groups, or whether the political alliances will have to be recomposed.
-The challenge for the European institution, the only one elected directly by the citizens, is no less.
-It is about its political influence vis-à-vis the European Council and the European Commission...
+The death of the outgoing S&D president, the Italian David Maria Sassoli, certainly stifled the jousts of a bereaved and pained parliamentary return.
+The vote remains no less political.
+The outcome will determine whether the European Parliament will be able to count on a strong political line for the end of the mandate, depending on a political agreement between the three groups, or whether the political alliances will have to be recomposed.
+The stakes for the European institution, the only one directly elected by citizens, are no less.
+It is about its political influence vis-à-vis the European Council and the European Commission…

 (Emmanuelle Stoesser)